-Eighty-three overflows from COPs have been identified within the Hutt Valley and Wainuiomata wastewater network.
-Of these, 55 are associated with pump stations (Type 1).
-The remaining 28 are overflows from network relief points (Type 2).
-43 of the overflows from COPs discharge directly to a freshwater stream or river, 12 discharge directly to coastal water, and 28 are into the stormwater network for conveyance to a freshwater or coastal water body.
+One hundred and six overflows from COPs have been identified within the Wellington wastewater network.
+Of these, 50 are associated with pump stations.
+The remaining 56 are overflows from network relief points.
+19 of the overflows from COPs discharge to a freshwater stream or river receiving environment and 87 discharge to coastal water.

-A list of overflows from COPs in the Hutt Valley and Wainuiomata network and their respective receiving environments is provided in Table 1-1.
-Their location is shown in overview in Figure 2-4 and in more detail in Appendix A of the Part 2 Report.
+A list of overflows from COPs in the Wellington wastewater network (and including the COP at the Western WWTP) and their respective receiving environments is provided in Table 2-1.
+Their location is shown in overview in Figure 2-3 and in more detail in Appendix A of the Part 2 Report.

-Figure 2-4: Overflows from constructed overflow points within the Hutt Valley and Wainuiomata wastewater network
+Figure 2-3: Overflow points within the Wellington wastewater network

-Table 2-2: COPSs and Overflow Characteristics in the Hutt Valley and Wainuiomata Wastewater Networks
+Table 2-1: COPSs and Overflow Characteristics in the Wellington Wastewater Network